nacloos/baba-is-ai/README.md

 ```
 The env argument specifies the id of the environment.
 Once the game open, you can use the arrow keys to move the agent.

-You can also create a gym enviromnent object.
+You can also create a gym environment object.
 ```python
 import baba